louiejtaylor/grabseqs/faq/FAQ.md

     fasterq-dump -e {thread_num} -f -3 SRR#########
     # or
     fastq-dump --gzip --split-3 --skip-technical SRR#########
-    # both of these can have "-O /path/to/outdir/" optionally appended before the accession if specified by the user
+    # both of these can have "-O /path/to/outdir/" optionally
+    # appended before the accession if specified by the user

 For the current version of the code, see the `run_fasterq_dump` function within the [sra.py module](https://github.com/louiejtaylor/grabseqs/blob/master/grabseqslib/sra.py).

+If you'd like to pass your own arguments to either of these functions, use the `--custom_fqdump_args` parameter like so:

+    grabseqs sra SRP####### -r 0 --custom_fqdump_args="--split-spot --include-technical --progress"

  - **Why am I running out of space?**